kvnptl/practice_git/README.md

 Time: 2 hours

 Start with:

-- Fork the repository
+- Only one student should fork this repository: [fc-ss23-git](https://github.com/kvnptl/fc-ss23-git)
+- Add the other 2 students as collaborators to the repository (On GitHub, go to Settings > Collaborators > Add people)
-- Clone the forked repository
+- Everyone should clone the forked repository
-- Create a new branch
+- Each student should create a new branch for his/her task

 Tasks:

 - Create first commit for your task description only
+- Develop a separate function for each functionality
+- The code should take user input(if applicable) and display the result

 Student 1
 - Read an image